diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 res88: Array[(String, Int)] = Array((ERROR,1), (INFO,4), (WARN,2), (##,1),
 ((empty,2))
 ```
-The set of stages produced for a particular action is termed a job.
+`The set of stages produced for a particular action is termed a` **job**.
 In each case when we invoke actions such as count(), we are creating a job composed of one or more stages.

 Once the stage graph is defined, tasks are created and dispatched to an internal scheduler, which varies depending on the deployment mode being used.
 Stages in the physical plan can depend on each other, based on the RDD lineage, so they will be executed in a specific order.
 For instance, a stage that outputs shuffle data must occur before one that relies on that data being present.